 Welcome to the EuroPriSe dispute resolution system.
 Below, you are provided with all relevant information that you need to file a complaint and initiate a dispute resolution procedure.

-EuroPriSe dispute resolution is an important tool to guarantee continued compliance of certified products and services with EU data protection law.
-Individuals who have evidence that an IT product or an IT-based service that was awarded the seal does not meet the relevant EuroPriSe requirements any more may file a complaint with EuroPriSe.
+EuroPriSe dispute resolution is an important tool to guarantee continued compliance of certified products, services and websites with EU data protection law.
+Anybody who has evidence that an IT product, an IT-based service or the publicly available sections of a website that was awarded the seal do not meet the relevant EuroPriSe requirements any more may file a complaint with EuroPriSe GmbH.
 Basic information about the EuroPriSe dispute resolution process as well as a link to our complaint form is provided on this page.

-Complaints must concern functionality, default settings or other core aspects of a certified IT product or IT-based service, or they must be related to the processing of personal data by a seal holder when providing an IT-based service that was awarded the EuroPriSe seal.
-Complaints that are not directly related to a certified product or service are not eligible for the EuroPriSe complaint mechanism.
-Note that for the complaint to be eligible, the seal for the product or service must still be valid.
+Complaints must concern functionality, default settings or other core aspects of a certified IT product or IT-based service, or they must be related to the processing of personal data by a seal holder when providing an IT-based service or a website that was awarded the EuroPriSe seal.
+In respect of certified websites, the complaint must refer to the publicly available parts of the website because the scope of EuroPriSe website certification is limited to the publicly available parts of a website.
+Complaints that are not directly related to a certified product, service or website are not eligible for the EuroPriSe complaint mechanism.
+Note that for the complaint to be eligible, the seal for the product, service or website must still be valid.

 In a first step, complainants are required to submit their complaints to the respective seal holder.
 The contact details of all seal holders are available on the EuroPriSe website at www.europeanprivacy-seal.eu/EPS-en/Awarded-seals/.
 EuroPriSe will only start its own investigations if the complainant already presented the complaint to the seal holder and if the complaint could not be resolved between complainant and seal holder (notwithstanding the exception outlined in the following paragraph).